top of page

 • Choosing the right cleaning partner means looking at their experience, reputation, and whether they are insured and background-checked for your peace of mind.

-So, you've just finished a big renovation or a new build in the Greater Toronto Area.
-That's fantastic!
-But before you can actually enjoy your new space, there's the not-so-fun part: the post-construction cleanup.
+Congrats on finally completing your renovation or new build!
+Before you can actually enjoy your new space, there's the not-so-fun part: the post-construction cleanup.
 It's more than just a quick tidy-up; it's a specialized job that requires specific tools and techniques to get rid of all that lingering dust, debris, and grime.
 Understanding what goes into the cost of this service is key to budgeting effectively.

 Factors Influencing Cleaning Service Pricing

-The Distinction Between Deep Cleaning and Post-Construction Cleaning
+The Distinction Between Rough Cleaning and Final Cleaning

 Why Professional Post Construction Cleaning Is Essential